home | photography | opinions | MayaTel Home

 most of my color film is developed in the labs of Premier Imaging & Camera, Pittsburgh, Pennsylvania, with some more recent rolls developed in the labs of Panda Lab, Seattle, Washington.

-black and white rolls are most frequently developed in the labs of TimeGeist Photographic, Seattle, Washington.
+black and white rolls are most frequently developed in the labs of TimeGeist Imaging Systems, Seattle, Washington.

 ------